YarinKeren/YarinKeren/README.md

 <h2>Full Stack Developer</h2>

-• 🧲 An Autodidact, tech-loving geek, and a team player!
+• 🧲 An Autodidact, tech-loving geek, and a true team player!

 • 🎯 Dedicated, disciplined, with a continuous will to learn.